layoutBox/PinLayout/README.md

 By default PinLayout detects UIView's layout direction using `UIView.userInterfaceLayoutDirection(for: semanticContentAttribute)` (>= iOS 9) or `UIApplication.shared.userInterfaceLayoutDirection` (< iOS 9).
 But the layout direction can also be globaly set using the property `Pin.layoutDirection`.

-:pushpin: In this documentation all methods that support RTL languages are marked using an asterisk (*).
+:pushpin: In this documentation all methods that support RTL languages are marked using the following icon :left_right_arrow:.

-See RLT full documentation here (Comming soon)
+RTL full documentation comming soon....

 <br/>